pajod/gunicorn/docs/content/reference/settings.md

 **Default:** `[]`

-Extends [reload](#reload) option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).
+Reload when these files appear modified.
+Can be used either on its own or to extend the [reload](#reload) option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).

 !!! info "Added in 19.8"

+!!! info "Changed in unmaintained0"
+    Now effective also when [reload](#reload) is not enabled.

 ### `spew`